Architectural and urban project

 A collective workshop notebook will also be kept throughout the semester to capitalize on the knowledge acquired collectively.

-Two interim reports and a final report will punctuate the semester.
+Two intermediate milestones/exhibitions and a final rendering will punctuate the semester.

 Experimentation with majority voting (students evaluate each other anonymously) will be carried out, in particular around questions of oral presentation and representation.